SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

     0. Load additional data from server, e.g. dbSNP.

+## Calculate Gene Expressions

+Use the small dataset to get an idea of the workflow and the input and output files.

+Use the bigger dataset to perform a real gene expression comparison between lung, stomach and heart.

 0. Use `Cuffquant` to precompute gene expression levels.

 0. Use `Cuffnorm` to create normalized expression values.